- Feature Links

 Step 1: 1st Inspection and Courtesy Notice

 - The Department will conduct initial, pre-season, inspections of large lots for tall grass/weeds that are not in compliance with the Vegetation Management Program guidelines ("Program").

 - Courtesy Notice - parcels identified during the initial inspections will be mailed a Courtesy Notice.
 This notice reminds property owners that overgrown weeds must be abated before the fire season begins.

 Step 2: 2nd Inspection and 30-Day Notice to Correct

-- 30-Day Notice to Correct - a letter will be mailed in May/June to each property owner identified during the 2nd inspection who are not in compliance.
+- 30-Day Notice to Correct - a letter will be mailed to each property owner identified during the 2nd inspection who are not in compliance.
 Property owners are given 30 days to abate weeds on their property.

 Step 3: 3rd Inspection, Administrative Violation, Fines, and Notice to Abate